ManhTrinhNguyen/Kubernetes/README.md

   ----Using Helm Chart----
   1. Install helm on mac : `brew install helm`
   2. Bitnami maintain MongoDB Helm Chart .
 I will install the Bitnami repo : `helm repo add bitnami https://charts.bitnami.com/bitnami`
+  3. To search bitnami repo : `helm search repo bitnami` -- Search for mongodb helm chart in bitnami : `helm search repo bitnami/mongodb`
+  !!!
+Note : When I execute helm command It is going to execute it against the Cluster that I am connected to